Lamar Jackson Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Season Stats

-- He's also contributed in the ground game, with 480 rushing yards (68.6 ypg) on 76 carries with two rushing touchdowns.
+- He's also figured in the ground game, with 480 rushing yards (68.6 ypg) on 76 carries with two rushing touchdowns.

 - Jackson has thrown 25 passes in the red zone this season, 43.9% of his team's red zone plays.